yaml/yamlscript/doc/intro.md

 Even though Clojure is a Lisp, YAMLScript code looks a lot more like Python, Ruby, Perl or JavaScript.
-And even though Clojure is a JVM language, YAMLScript doesn't use the JVM at all.
+And even though Clojure is a JVM (Java) language, YAMLScript doesn't use the JVM at all.
 YAMLScript is a standalone native binary, as is the `libyamlscript` shared library that it is used by all [YAMLScript loader libraries](loaders).